|

 1937

-MA Princess Elizabeth doll, 15" |
+Alexander Princess Elizabeth doll 15" |

 1937 Alexander Princess

-Elizabeth doll, 17" tall, all composition jointed body, sleep
+Elizabeth doll 17" tall, all composition jointed body, sleep

 eyes with upper real eyelashes & painted lower lashes, wigged